vyca2017/content/content/tutorials/functions/rp.md

 graphcool init --schema https://graphqlbin.com/welcome-rp.graphql
 ```

-Once your project was created, you can open it in the [Graphcool Console](https://console.graph.cool), select **Functions** in the left side-menu and click the **New Function** button on top to start configuring the server-side subscription:
+Once your project was created, you can open it in the [Graphcool Console](https://console.graph.cool), select **Functions** in the left side-menu and click the **New Function** button on top to start configuring the function for the request pipeline:

 ![](./img/functions-0.png)